sakshi6557/roman-numeral-converter/README.md

 - [React Spectrum](https://react-spectrum.adobe.com/) - UI components
 - [Vite](https://vitejs.dev/) - Build tool and development server

-## Dependency Selection Reasoning

-1. **Express.js**:
-   - Lightweight and fast
-   - Excellent TypeScript support
-   - Large ecosystem of middleware
-   - Easy to containerize

-2. **Adobe React Spectrum**:
-   - Built-in accessibility features
-   - Comprehensive component library
-   - Built-in theming support
-   - Professional design system
-   - Active maintenance and support

-3. **Winston**:
-   - Structured logging capabilities
-   - Multiple transport options
-   - Easy integration with monitoring tools
-   - Production-ready features

-4. **Vite**:
-   - Fast development server
-   - Optimized production builds
-   - Excellent TypeScript support
-   - Modern build tooling

-## Accessibility

-The UI is built with accessibility in mind:
-- ARIA labels for all interactive elements
-- Keyboard navigation support
-- Screen reader compatibility
-- High contrast support through light/dark mode

 ## FAQs

 1. Why is the `.env.example` file needed?
-   - To simulate a production-ready setup, I’ve utilized environment variables in the implementation.
+   - To simulate a production-ready setup, I've utilized environment variables in the implementation.
 Although the .env file contains no sensitive information, only example files (.env.example, .env.production.example) are included in the repository, as it's best practice to avoid committing actual .env files to GitHub or any public platforms.